johnny353535/yoi/docs/_pages/elements/modal.md

 # Modal

-Modals are simple, regular pages, referenced by either `href`-attributes or a path via a `yoi-modal`-attribute.
+<p class="intro">Modals are simple, regular pages, referenced by either `href`-attributes or a path via a `yoi-modal`-attribute.
 Any element may reference a modal.
-Modals are loaded asynchronically (ajax) and injected into the dom.
+Modals are loaded asynchronically (ajax) and injected into the dom.</p>

 | Styles         | [modal.less]({{ pathToSourceFile }}assets/less/elements/modal.less) |
 | Script         | [modal.js]({{ pathToSourceFile }}assets/js/elements/modal.js)       |